spoorthiuk/spoorthiuk-datascience.github.io/Tips and Tricks/_posts/2023-01-23-popular-git-commands.md

 Usually, I get an error when I mistakenly add a README file at the beginning (when I created the repo).
 So my quick fix is deleting and re-creating the repository without the README file.

+* Navigate to the folder and you should see a *.git* folder (looks transparent).
+You can also see this by using the command below in Command Line: <br>
+`dir /ah` <br>
+This shows all files, including hidden files and hidden directories.  <br>
+If you are using Gitbash, the command below achieves the same purpose:
+`ls -a`

 ## Adding, Committing and Pushing Files

 * To add all files to your local git repository: <br>